-In the case of SITs 215, 216 and 217 (orbit vectors) and 415 and 417 (SARP calibration), all MCCs shall be capable of receiving, validating, and monitoring (as per the Annex "Performance Parameters for System Self-Monitoring" in document C/S A.003) these messages from other MCCs and promptly retransmitting the corresponding SIT 215, 216, 415 and 417 data to their associated LEOLUT(s), particularly after any communication outage that prevents the MCC from sending orbit vectors to the LEOLUT, or after a satellite outage.
+3.5.4 An MCC shall be capable of receiving, validating, and monitoring (as per the Annex "Performance Parameters for System Self-Monitoring" in document C/S A.003) the SIT messages 215, 216 and 217 (orbit vectors) and SIT messages 415 and 417 (SARP calibration) from other MCCs, and of promptly retransmitting the corresponding SIT 215, 216, 415 and 417 data to their associated LEOLUT(s).
+This is particularly important after any satellite or communication outage that has prevented the MCC from sending this calibration data to the LEOLUT6.